 There are two kinds of practicing physicians in the United States: Allopathic Physicians (MDs) and Osteopathic Physicians (DOs).
 Physicians diagnose and treat injuries or illnesses.
 Both MDs and DOs are fully licensed physicians and use the same methods of treatment, including drugs and surgery.

 Registered Nurses (RNs) provide and coordinate patient care, educate patients and the public about various health conditions, and provide advice and emotional support to patients and their families.

 Coming Soon!
-Click here for Nursing Profession Overview & Details
+Click here for Podiatric Medicine Profession Overview & Details

 Public Health professionals improve human health and quality of life through the prevention and treatment of disease and other physical and mental health conditions, through the promotion of healthy behaviors and the analysis of global research and data.

 Veterinarians (DVM or VMD) care for the health of animals and work to improve public health.
 They diagnose, treat, and research medical conditions and diseases of pets, livestock, and other animals.

 OTHER HEALTH CARE PROFESSIONS